hackclub/camp/cohort_4/playbook/workshops/instagram/README.md

 In the first workshop, you added image, header, and link elements to an HTML page.

-JavaScript can interact with those HTML elemetns by moving those elements around, making more elements, and remove elements entirely.
+JavaScript can interact with those HTML elements by moving those elements around, making more elements, and remove elements entirely.

 ## How this tutorial is layed out